Just imagine for a minute… Empty houses abandoned by their owners.

-How did a Belgian village become abandoned?
+How did Doel, a small Belgian village, become abandoned?

 So, what happened to Doel?
 Well, as always, the truth is not nearly as exciting as any Netflix series plot.
 Doel has been in the heart of a political battle for over two decades now.
 A probable future enlargement of the Port of Antwerp was the reason for people slowly but surely leaving their hometown.
 Though nothing has officially been decided until today, the inhabitants of Doel chose certainty above the Sword of Damocles of forced abandonment hanging above their heads.

 The remaining 25 residents are fighting for their homes and to keep their village alive.
 They claim that the construction of a second container dock (which is why they want to enlarge the current Port of Antwerp) isn’t necessary as the current container does not even use half of its capacity.

 People haven’t been leaving overnight, though the row upon row of vacant and abandoned houses might imply otherwise.
 An eerie post-apocalyptic atmosphere is what you get while wandering through the empty streets.
 Sometimes you can still see furniture in the houses and toys in the gardens.
 It’s like people had to leave in a sudden hurry.
 It feels like Chernobyl, only an accident never happened.

 The majority of inhabitants left just before 2000 when they were offered cash premiums to sell their homes voluntarily.
 If people refused to sell their property, they could be expropriated and thus receive far less compensation for their estate.